Adityagarg-github/RISCV-Assembler/README.md

 ## RISCV-Assembler-Simulator
 - The RISC-V Assembler Simulator is a versatile tool designed for both learning and experimentation with the RISC-V instruction set architecture (RV32I).
 It provides a platform  where users can write and execute RISC-V assembly code.
-Equipped with features such as loading code from files, step-by-step execution, and debugging functionalities including breakpoints, it offers a comprehensive environment for program analysis.
+Equipped with features such as loading code from files, step-by-step execution, it offers a comprehensive environment for program analysis.
 The simulator showcases register and memory contents during execution, enhancing comprehension.

 ## Valid Instructions
 - R format: add, and, or, sll, slt, sra, srl, sub, xor, mul, div, rem